Fingerprinting Image-to-Image Generative Adversarial Networks: High-resolution Facial Images of CFP-*

 \subsection{Verification Samples suffer Degradation}

-In evaluating the robustness of our proposed method, we mainly consider the two different degradation, model compression and common image transformations.
+In evaluating the unremovability of our proposed method, we mainly consider the two different degradation, model transformations and common image transformations.
+Here, we will give more results under different degrees of degradation.

-\textbf{Model Compression.} In evaluating the robustness against model compression, we explore the effectiveness of our method when the GAN model is compressed in various levels.
-In Figure~\ref{fig:robustpruning}, the column (e) to (h) indicate the manipulated images with compressed models when the pruning rate is not larger than $0.4$.
-We can find that the GAN outputs maintain a high-quality visualization, thus the pruning rate no more than $0.4$ is an appropriate setting in our experiment.
-More experimental results show in the Figure~\ref{fig:pruing}.
+\textbf{Model Transformations.} In evaluating the unremovability against model compression (i.e., pruning), we explore the effectiveness of our method when the GAN model is compressed in various levels.
+In Fig.~\ref{fig:robustpruning}, the column (e) to (h) indicate the manipulated images with compressed models when the pruning rate is not larger than $0.4$.
+We can find that the GAN's outputs maintain a high-quality visualization, thus the pruning rate no more than $0.4$ is an appropriate setting in our experiment.
+Furthermore, if the pruning rate is higher, when it is 0.6, the outputs is not satisfying for a user.
+We further compare more experimental results under various pruning rates showing in the Fig.~\ref{fig:pruing}.
+When the pruning rate is smaller than 0.5, the MSV (\%) is high enough to pass the verification (the threshold is 0.8).
+With the pruning rate increasing, the MSV (\%) will drop slowly at first and decrease significantly after the pruning rate is higher than 0.5.
+Because the outputs' quality is not good enough for the backdoor classifier to recognize the triggers.
+We apply model quantization on GANs based on model parameter trunction, which means we keep model paramters with a specific length.
+After different scales' quantization, our method can successfully verify the fingerprinted GAN, which can be found in Fig.~\ref{fig:quanti_rusult}.
+The visulization results in Fig.~\ref{fig:quanti} indicates that under model quantization, GANs can generate high quality results.

-\textbf{Image Transformations.} The GAN outputs will always be corrupted by various image transformations when spreading in the social networks.
-Figure~\ref{fig:robustchange} presents the visualization of GAN output by employing four different types of common image transformations, including adding \textit{Gaussian noises}, \textit{blurring}, \textit{JPEG compression}, and \textit{centering cropping}.
-Here, the parameters of these transformations are described in Section 4.4.
+\textbf{Image Transformations.} The GAN's outputs will always be corrupted by various image transformations when spreading in the social models.
+Fig.~\ref{fig:robustchange} presents the visualization of GAN's outputs by employing four different types of common image transformations, including adding \textit{Gaussian noises}, \textit{blurring}, \textit{JPEG compression}, and \textit{centering cropping}.
+Here, the parameters of these transformations are described in Section~\ref{sec:robust-analysis}.
+In Fig.~\ref{fig:odt}, we show the MSV (\%) under different transformation magnitudes, which transformation applies on the outputs of the GAN.
+Clearly, our \texttt{CFP-iBDv2} is robust under blurring and compression.
+These two transformations have trivial influence during the verification process.
+As for adding Gaussian noise, \texttt{CFP-iBDv2} is robust on the AttGAN, and when the noise std is higher than 0.1, the verification process will fail on the StarGAN and STGAN.
+Center cropping can significantly decline the completeness of backdoor triggers, resulting in the verification failure.
+Our \texttt{CFP-iBDv2} can still work when the cropping size is bigger than 90, which is an excellent result.